thomchr/SmkBloodMR/README.md

 #This branch contains instrumental variables (IVs) used in this study.

 They are formatted for direct input into the TwoSampleMR or MVMR packages

+Each folder is named for the type of analysis (MR or MVMR), Exposure, Outcome e.g., MR.SmkInit.Blood contains IVs for TwoSample analysis using SmkInit as the Exposure and Blood traits as the outcome.
+Each IV within that folder specifies the blood trait outcome e.g., MR.SmkInit.HGB.IV.txt is the IV for TwSample analysis of SmkInit Exposure on HGB outcome.